 Leicester - An Exciting, Diverse, and Welcoming City

-Leicester has all the excitement and activities of a large city, but still keeps a friendly and welcoming atmosphere.
-The city is one of the most vibrant and diverse in the UK with a varied city life to explore and enjoy.
+Leicester is one of the most vibrant and diverse cities in the UK with a varied city life to explore and enjoy.

 Leicester is located right at the heart of the UK - making travel to other parts of the country easy.
 There are direct rail links to London, Birmingham, Nottingham, Sheffield, and Cambridge.
 East Midlands International Airport is only a short distance away and there are bus and train connections from the airport to Leicester city centre.

 Leicester has undergone a cultural renaissance in the last ten years.

 The opening of the state-of-the-art Curve theatre has brought national theatre productions and other performances to the city as well as providing a new home for local and regional performance groups.
 Nearby Phoenix Square is a base for alternative arts including cinema and new media performances.